Zhixuan0318/Hedera-for-Robotics/README.md

 2. Our Pitch Deck (PDF Download) [🌐Read It!]()
 3. Our Demo DApp (Deployed on Hedera Testnet) [🌐Try It!](https://hedera-for-robotics.vercel.app/)

+### Extra: Code Submission Breakdown 📃
+For the convenience of the technical judges, our team has organized the code submission by breaking down the structure and providing descriptions for each folder and important files.
+You can access the documentation folder [🌐here]() !

 <br>

 ## 👊 Problem We're Tackling